Daliag09/SQL_library/README.md

 # 📚 SQL_Library – Library Management System

-This project is a relational database system designed to manage a library.
+This project is a simple relational database system for managing a library.
+It demonstrates the use of SQL for data modeling, integrity constraints, relationships, and basic stored procedures.

 ## 📌 Description

 The system supports the following core functionalities:
-- Management of books, authors, categories, and publishers
+- Managing books, authors, categories, and publishers
-- Tracking book loans to clients
+- Tracking book loans by clients
-- Managing library employees
+- Registering library employees
+- Creating views for easier reporting
-- Views and stored procedures for frequent queries
+- Implementing procedures for common operations

-The project is written in **SQL** for **Oracle Database** and includes relational tables, constraints, data insertion, **views**, **stored procedures**, and validations.
+The database is developed in **Oracle SQL**, using a set of normalized relational tables and appropriate constraints.

 ---

 ## 📂 File Structure

-The `licenta_baza_date.sql` file contains:
+The `library_sql.sql` file includes:
 - Creation of all tables (`CLIENTUL`, `CARTE`, `AUTOR`, `EDITURA`, `CATEGORIE`, `IMPRUMUT`, `ANGAJAT`, `PUBLICATIE`)
+- Insert statements for testing
-- Data insertions to populate them
+- Data validation using constraints
-- Constraints to ensure data integrity
-- Views for simplified reporting
+- Views for simplified data access
-- Procedures for automated operations
+- Stored procedures for reusable logic

 ---